← Back to Blog

 Can I see ITQs without being invited?

-No. ITQs are visible only to the vendors who have been invited to quote.
-You need to be a registered Trading Partner and be invited by the agency to see and respond to ITQs.
-Open tenders above S$90,000 are publicly visible to everyone.
+No. ITQs are visible only to vendors the buying agency invited.
+You need to be a registered Trading Partner with accurate business categories on your profile to get invited.
+Open Tenders above S$90,000 are publicly visible on GeBIZ to everyone, regardless of registration.

-GeBIZ is the procurement portal where tenders are published and bids submitted.
-Vendors@Gov is Singapore's government vendor registry, where suppliers list their capabilities for potential buyers to discover.
-Both are managed by MOF.
-Being listed on Vendors@Gov increases your visibility for ITQ invitations, but doesn't replace GeBIZ registration.
+GeBIZ is the transactional portal where tenders are published and bids submitted.
+Vendors@Gov is Singapore's government vendor registry, where suppliers list capabilities for buyers to discover.
+Both are run by MOF.
+Being listed on Vendors@Gov raises the odds of receiving ITQ invitations but does not replace GeBIZ Trading Partner registration.

 Singapore's government procurement calendar